 How Self-Cleaning Ovens Work: The Go-To Guide

-Whether you’re choosing a new oven or want to make the most of your current one, understanding how these systems work can save time and hassle in the kitchen.
+If you’re shopping for a new oven or want to get the best from the one you already own, it helps to understand how these cleaning systems work.
+By knowing the differences, you can save both time and hassle in the kitchen.

-There are three main types of self-cleaning ovens, each with its own method of handling dirt and grease.
+There are three main types of self-cleaning ovens, and each tackles dirt and grease in a different way.
+Let’s explore how they compare.

 What Is a Self-Cleaning Oven?